w3c/wai-bcase/index.md

 legal and equity aspects while commercial businesses care more about the brand enhancement provided by an integrated accessibility program.

-Understanding which of the many benefits of web accessibility are most relevant in your business environment will help you build the most compelling Business Case for your own situation.
+Determining which of the many benefits of web accessibility are most relevant in your business environment will help you build the most compelling Business Case for your own situation.
 Use these resources to inspire confidence among leaders and decision makers that continued investment in accessibility is good for your business.